ecow/ldcdemo/README.md

 #ldcdemo project
 ----------------

-The objective of this project is to show how easy is to build an autocomplete form based on a knownedge base hosted by [LinkedData.Center](http://linkeddata.center/).
+The objective of this project is to show how easy is to build an autocomplete html form based on data extracted from wikipedia.

 The html/javascript part is based on [jQueryUI autocomplete](http://jqueryui.com/autocomplete/), the server script is based on [BOTK](http://ontology.it/tools/botk) toolkit.
+Wikipedia knowledge is distilled by [Dbpedia](http://dbpedia.org) and hosted by [LinkedData.Center](http://linkeddata.center/).

 ##Background
-[linkeddata.center](http://linkeddata.center/) allows you to create and host a knoledge base populated from Linked (Open) data, from  private data or from any combination of both.

-The knowledge base exposes a [sparql end-point](http://www.w3.org/TR/sparql11-query/) full compliant with the last [W3C semantic web standards](http://www.w3.org/standards/semanticweb/)

-Because is not always easy to understend the power of SPARQL and Semantic Web technologies in day-by-day programming, I provided a simple example that solves a very general and frequent problem: autocomplete an input field selecting data from a large dataset.
+Because is not always easy to understend the power of SPARQL and of Semantic Web technologies in day-by-day programming, I provided a simple example that solves a very general and frequent problem: autocomplete an input field selecting data from a large dataset.

 Suppose that you want use jQueryUi autocomplete feature allowing the user to select one city from a list of all municipalities in the world, and suppose that you want this list available